 investigation except for flooring and other finishing works.
 It consisted of basement floor, ground floor

 plus six upper floors.
 The structure was basically a RC framed structure with brick masonry infill walls.
+During the inspection of the building certain construction deficiencies were noticed (distress in the

 elements).
 It was found that one of the corner columns at the ground floor level had failed by crushing